melt-umn/silver-ide/scripts/README.md

   - `--version [version number/version update type]`: This can be used to specify a specific version number of the Treesitter parser on the NPM registry.
   This can be useful if a conflict arises in the versioning.
   You can specify either a specific version number, e.g. `-version 1.2.3` or a version update type which can be `patch`, `minor`, or `major`, e.g. -version patch which would change the version number from `1.2.3` to `1.2.4`.
 The default version update when this script is called is `minor`.

+### Generate an Atom LSP Package
+This script (`gen-atom-lsp-package`) creates an Atom package that copies the `genericAtomLSPPackage` and makes changes to put the language name where it is necessary in the package and moves this specific copy to the generated directory.

+The script is run as follows.

+`gen-atom-lsp-package [lang name]`

+The language name is the first argument and must match the language name used when running Silver with the `--treesitter-spec` and in the `gen-atom-language-package` script.

+This script needs to be used after you use the `hook-into-genericLanguageServer` which builds a language server to build the Atom package that utilizes this langauge server.

+### Hook Into Generic Language Server
+This script (`hook-into-genericLanguageServer`) copies the generic language server and makes the necessary changes for it to work with the jar built from your Silver implementation.
+Note this jar should be built with the `--one-jar` flag so that it includes the Silver runtime as well.

+This script is run as follows

+`hook-into-genericLanguageServer [jarName]`

+This script must be run from the directory where the jar is located.
+This will place a language server into the `generated` directory of your `silver-ide` branch.
+To use this server in Atom use the `gen-atom-lsp-package` script from the directory where the `AtomPackageLSPMain.js` file was output after running with slide with the `--atom-lsp-file` flag.

 ### Run slide
 Slide (Specification Language for IDEs) generates IDE specification files based on the slide files written about your Silver language.